In the fascinating world of lock picking, choosing the right tools can make all the difference in your success and skill development.

 This is another great option if you live in Europe and want to save some time and money on shipping!

-They currently work with other popular YouTubers to manufacture some pretty cool and unique lock picking products.
+Today, Sparrows collaborates with other prominent YouTubers to create innovative and unique lock picking products.

-Regardless, they are very supported by the locksport community and have good customer service, quick shipping, and quite a variety of reliable and unique tools.
+Nevertheless, Sparrows maintains a positive reputation by offering good customer service, quick shipping, and a diverse range of reliable and unique tools.

 7. Lock Pick World

 LockPickWorld is the largest online lock picking store and carries a huge inventory of locksmith tools.

 I often find myself browsing their selection when I'm in search of those odd or rarer tools.

 It is an awesome shop with fast shipping and great customer service.
 I've ordered a lot from them and have never once had an issue.

 While Amazon offers a wide variety of lock picking tools, their lock pick sets are typically low quality and fragile.
 They are often made from very soft and malleable metal that bends easily while picking and are highly prone to breaking.